openstack-archive/fuel-docs/pages/user-guide/health-checks/0500-addtional-checks-intro.rst

 * Check galera environment state
 * RabbitMQ availability

-Savanna and Murano tests are included in Platform Tests and are described in the next section.
+Savanna, Murano, and Heat tests are included in Platform Tests and are described in the sections that discuss those services.